consul

 - (obsolete) A count or earl.

-- (obsolete) A councillor, particularly:
+- (obsolete or historical) A councillor, particularly:

 - (historical) A member of early modern city councils in southern France and Catalonia.